joanavaladao/joanavaladao.github.io/README.md

 ### NoteTaking App

 This application allows the user to write notes, take pictures, comment each image and see where the picture was taken.
 Everything is persisted in SQLite database.
+[Click here to see the project's code](https://github.com/joanavaladao/iOS_NoteTaking)

 ```markdown
 Syntax highlighted code block